On this page

 • Alternatives: The Citi Double Cash® Card does offer a higher cash back rate of up to 2 percent cash back on all purchases: that’s 1% cash back when you spend and another 1% when you pay your bill.

-• Bottom line: The Quicksilver is an unfussy card for anyone hoping to earn consistent, unlimited cash rewards while avoiding foreign transaction fees (See Rates and Fees).
+• Bottom line: The Quicksilver is an unfussy card for anyone hoping to earn consistent, unlimited cash rewards while avoiding foreign transaction fees (See rates and Fees).
 However, for someone hoping to maximize earnings, plenty of other cards offer a higher rewards rate.

 Related: Expert Ted Rossman: How to maximize your Capital One Quicksilver card